Manager, Security Services

 It is important when dealing with a bullying situation you first understand how you feel and how severe the situation is.
 There is a difference between constant, ongoing bullying, a one-time incident, and being upset by constructive criticism.
 To determine this there are some questions to ask yourself:

 While no kind of bullying is acceptable, you must still assess the situation.
 Differing opinions, normal disagreements, constructive criticism or feedback, or enforcing rules, policies and procedures are not bullying.
-It is bullying if the incident made you feel hurt, and isolated then you should talk to the person and describe the situation.
+It is bullying if the incident made you feel hurt or isolated.

 To help understand your feelings use “I” statements.
 To form “I” statements try to describe your reaction to the other person’s behaviour.
 You want to form a clear expression on how you feel.
 It is a way to help describe the behaviour.